fbpx

 Each applicant will be assessed on a case-by-case basis, and during this process, the following 2 factors will largely be taken into consideration:

-• Whether the applicant has been a Singapore permanent resident for at least five years
+• Whether the applicant has been a Singapore permanent resident for at least five years.

-• Whether the applicant has made significant economic contributions to Singapore during that period
+• Whether the applicant has made significant economic contributions to Singapore during that period.

 Price Range

-Properties in prime areas such as Districts 9, 10, and 11 tend to have higher prices, while those in suburban areas tend to have a lower price range.
+Landed properties in prime areas such as Districts 9, 10, and 11 tend to have higher prices, while those in suburban areas tend to have a lower price range.

 Districts 10 and 11

 Both Districts 10 and 11 are upscale and affluent residential areas in Singapore, comprising many landed properties including semi-detached houses.
-District 10 covers areas such as Tanglin, Holland Village, and Bukit Timah, while District 11 is located in the central region of Singapore covering areas such as Novena and Newton.
+District 10 covers areas such as Tanglin, Holland Village, and Bukit Timah, while District 11 is located in the central region of Singapore, covering areas such as Novena and Newton.

 Below are some of the reasons why people would like to move and live in either of these two districts: